developersCradle/mockito-and-junit-java-unit-testing/README.md

 [The Course at Udemy](https://www.udemy.com/course/mockito3/)

+If the content sparked :fire: your interest, please consider buying the course and start learning :book:

 <img id="certificate" src="certificate.jpg" alt="alt text" width="600"/>

+**Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
+It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**

-(Todo) Add here also JUNIT course into this repository
+(Todo) Add here also JUnit course into this repository

 ## Progress/Curriculum